 A rejuvenating weekend retreat filled with educational programming and community building.
 This retreat is for all adults (affected and caregivers) in the bleeding disorders community age 21 and over.
-2018 Adult Retreat March 24th-25th
+Go here to see photos from our 2018 Adult Retreat.

 Advocacy Training and Richmond Days

 VHF community events are social and educational gatherings that occur throughout the year.
 These events bring together the Virginia inherited bleeding disorders community and are an excellent opportunity for family fun, networking, support, and increasing knowledge.
-Go here to see our events calendar »
+Go here to see our upcoming events.

 These dinners are a series of educational presentations hosted at restaurants around the state.
 Facilitators are clinicians, national advocates, and industry experts.
 Educational dinners enable those affected by inherited bleeding disorders to connect with people from their local community, as well as learn about a range of relevant topics.
-Go here to see our events calendar »
+Go here to see our upcoming Educational Dinners.

 First Step Program for New Families

 First Step is designed to support families of infants and young children with hemophilia and other inherited bleeding disorders with community connection and education.
 This program is for families with children who have been diagnosed with an inherited bleeding disorder in the last 7 years.
 2018 First Step Program has been rescheduled to November 17th at Build-A-Bear in Virginia Beach.

 Fun, challenging, educational weekends just for teens.
 The focus is on motivating teens to find their inner leader and give them tools they can take away and use in their everyday life.
 Plus, there is plenty of time for hanging out and getting to know other teens in the inherited bleeding disorders community.

 Save the Date: 2018 Teen Retreat will be October 5th-7th at Camp Holiday Trails